An academic adviser is usually available on a walk-in basis.

 The second level of advising is the Faculty Adviser.
 The faculty adviser handles more content-based questions and is available to discuss students' general concerns including appropriate undergraduate courses, specialty areas for graduate study, research and job opportunities, career goal decisions, and/or referral to additional resources.
 The faculty adviser also is available to discuss general student concerns as well as possible solution.

 The faculty adviser represents an important contact with a professional academic psychologist, so please don't neglect this valuable resource.
-Faculty advisers will be assigned your first semester at ISU and adviser lists will be available in W022 Lago.
+Faculty advisers are typically assigned the second semester in the program; faculty adviser lists are available in W022 Lago.

 Contact information for psychology faculty and instructors are posted outside W022 Lago and on the Course Information page.
 Appointments are recommended for more extended questions.